thirdelement/djdarks/README.md

         2. The visitor will receive confirmation on submission of all forms.
 When hovering on buttons and options these will respond with a colour or shade change.
             <h2 align="left"><img src="assets/images/readme-images/signup-alert.jpg"></h2>
         3. The site has been laid out in a clear, straightforward way.
 The navbar is available on all pages so the visitor never loses any option or way back.
         4. The sign-up and contact forms include validation for each field where the visitor is prompted to enter a value within the data-type criteria.
-Only once all criteria are met for each field can the submit button be activated.
-The visitor receives a confirmation alert once sent and is returned to the Home page.
+Once all criteria are met for each field the submit button can be activated.
+The visitor receives a confirmation alert when the submit button is clicked and is returned to the site.
             <h2 align="left"><img src="assets/images/readme-images/signup-validation.jpg"></h2>

     3. As a First Time Visitor, I want to check if DRKS has social media.